 - Most self-paced programs are billed on a subscription basis instead of a per-credit-hour basis.
 Tuition fees usually start at $2,500 and up and cover anywhere from 3 to 6 months of study.
 Students can maximize this fee structure by taking and completing all the courses within the time frame.

 Strictly speaking, self-paced learning has no major downsides.
-However, certain aspects of this learning option may not suit specific student-types.
+However, certain aspects of this learning format may not suit specific student types.
 There are no inherent disadvantages to this type of education, except:

-- If the student is a procrastinator (someone whom pushes off responsibilities until the last minute and races to complete tasks), they will find this mode of learning challenging and will likely struggle to complete.
+- If the student is a procrastinator (someone who pushes off responsibilities until the last minute and races to complete tasks), they will find this mode of learning challenging and will likely struggle to complete it.

-- Students whom struggle managing their responsibilities may also end up wasting money if they enroll in a CBE program with a subscription-based tuition fee schedule, such as that of North Arizona University or Capella University’s Flexpath program.
+- Students who struggle to manage their responsibilities may also end up wasting money if they enroll in a CBE program with a subscription-based tuition fee schedule, such as that of North Arizona University or Capella University’s Flexpath program.

-The disadvantages to self-paced programs only become apparent when procrastination is a trait of the student.
+The disadvantages to self-paced online courses/programs only become apparent when procrastination is a trait of the student and they can’t complete a course.
 CBEs require, above anything else, diligence and discipline.
 This is true for students enrolled in programs requiring a fixed tuition fee for a specific time, say, a semester or a term.
 It is structured like a “course buffet,” take all the classes you need to complete your program and then some if you still can.
 But if one lacks the discipline to maximize such a tuition and curriculum structure to their advantage, then it will all just go to waste.

 Tips to Succeed in Self-paced Education